-The Hiram M. Chittendon Locks and Lake Washington Ship Canal (referred to by locals mainly as the Ballard Locks) are managed by the Army Corps of Engineers and listed on the National Register of Historic Places.
+The Hiram M. Chittenden Locks and Lake Washington Ship Canal (referred to by locals mainly as the Ballard Locks) are managed by the Army Corps of Engineers and listed on the National Register of Historic Places.
 It’s been noted for its significance to architecture, landscape architecture, commerce and engineering.

 Hiram M. Chittenden was the Seattle district engineer for the Army Corps of Engineers from 1906 to 1908.

 These locks are supposedly the busiest in the U.S. and they do three important things: maintain the water level of the freshwater lakes: Lake Washington and Lake Union; prevent the mixing of sea water from Puget Sound with the fresh lake water; move boats from the water level of the lakes to the water level of Puget Sound, and vice versa.

 Anyone can come any day of the year to watch how the locks work.
 And every year from about early summer to September you may see salmon on the fish ladder.
 There’s also a visitor center and botanical gardens.